mschaefer88/saros-vs-code/docs/contribute/development-environment.md

 * `sarosVSCode` - Triggers the build of the Saros VS Code Extension
 * `prepareEclipse` - Executes all tasks which are required before developing in Eclipse
 * `runIde` - Starts a IntelliJ IDE containing the Saros Plugin.
 The IDE version depends on the value of `INTELLIJ_HOME` or the `intellijVersion` specified in the build file of the IntelliJ package.
 * `runExtension` - Starts an VS Code (Extension Host) with the Saros Extension.
 Use the node debugger to attach to the process for debugging.
 To open a specific workspace use the parameter `-Dcwd`, eg. to open the workpsace `C:/Temp` type `-Dcwd=C:/Temp`.
+Make sure to run `sarosLsp` atleast once prior to this task.

 In order to build the whole project without using existing build artifacts simply call `./gradlew cleanAll sarosEclipse sarosIntellij sarosServer sarosLsp sarosVSCode`.